pcatjee/robofriends2.0/README.md

 Pcatjee: Goal of this project was to understand :

 - useState Hook
-- Search operation with array of object file (not from API)
+- Search operation with json file (using fetch API)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).